CommonAccord/Cmacc/contributoragreements_org.md

 You reserve the right to revoke the patent pledge stated in section 3.1, as if it never existed with regard to any Pledge Recipient, who files a lawsuit or other legal proceedings for patent infringement or who has a direct financial interest in such a lawsuit or other legal proceedings against You or your Affiliates.

 4. License Obligations by US
-We agree to license the Contribution only under the terms of the following license(s) Apache-2.0 (including any right to adop t any future version of a license if permitted).
+We agree to license the Contribution only under the terms of the following license(s) Apache-2.0 (including any right to adopt any future version of a license if permitted).

 In addition, We may use the following licenses for Documentation in the Contribution: GFDL-1.1 (including any right to adopt any future version of a license).